Rethinking support models for a cloud native world

 How can Rackspace Technology support this emerging world?

 The evolution to cloud native requires a new way of thinking.
-We're announcing a new approach to support.
-More to come on April 15th.
+Read more about Rackspace Technology's new approach to support announced April 15th.